ethanwongca/ethanwongca/README.md

 # Hi there, I'm Ethan! 👋

 I'm a Computer Science student at UBC, passionate about software development and AI.
-Currently, I'm working on developing AI tools for the UN and UBC,
+Currently, I'm working on developing AI tools for the UN and UBC.

 ## About Me
 - :sunglasses: I study at UBC